JingBh/flamechess/storage/source/README.md

-Just for storage purpose, I'm not responsible for any files in this folder.
+This is for storage purpose only, I'm not responsible for any file in this folder.